Policies

 4. A student cannot complete their program in the 150% maximum time frame (for federal aid) allowed due to pace of progression requirements.

-5. A student placed on probation after an appeal is approved does not meet satisfactory academic progress.
-Or a student placed on an academic plan does not meet the requirements of the plan.
+5. A student placed on probation after an appeal is approved fails to meet satisfactory academic progress.
+Or a student placed on an academic plan fails to meet the requirements of the plan.

+Students who fail to meet minimum satisfactory progress standards may be ineligible for financial aid.
 In some cases, there may be extraordinary circumstances (beyond the student's control) that may be considered.
-A written petition must be submitted to the Financial Aid office to appeal a satisfactory academic progress suspension.
-In some cases, supporting documentation may be requested.
-Students must identify:
+A written petition, along with supporting documentation, must be submitted to the Financial Aid office to appeal a satisfactory academic progress suspension.
+Students must identify the unusual or extraordinary circumstance beyond their control, and how the situation has been resolved in their petition.

-Students with approved petitions will be placed either on probation or an academic plan.
-Students on probation who do not meet satisfactory academic progress, or a student on an academic plan who do not meet the conditions of the plan, will be placed on suspended status and are no longer eligible for aid.
+Students whose petition has been approved will be placed either on probation or an academic plan.
+Students on probation who fail to meet satisfactory academic progress, or a student on an academic plan who fails to meet the conditions of the plan, will be placed on suspended status and are no longer eligible for aid.
 The Financial Aid office reserves the right to determine continued eligibility.
-Petition decisions are final.
-For some programs, awarding of reinstated financial aid is on a funds-available basis only.
+Appeal decisions are final.
+Awarding of financial aid for students whose appeals are approved is on a funds-available basis only.

 *For students who have received federal or state aid and have withdrawn before 60% of the quarter has been completed, aid eligibility must be reviewed and re-calculated on a pro-rated basis as appropriate.
 Students are also subject to the college's own refund policy.